StudioEtrange/stella/README.md

 ## Advanced Usage

+### stella link

+* Each stella application have a stella-link file.
+It is link to a stella version and a stella path.
+If you want to recreate this file, you should do

+-
+	./stella/stella.sh app link ./your-app

 ### Linked or Nested Applications

 * If a stella application is launched by another stella application, the second one will automaticly share the stella installation of the first one.